lupus-magnus/iboox/README.md

 <img src="https://user-images.githubusercontent.com/71194923/177198362-3159dfb4-ab0d-4a79-97f8-b03ff0f6b0a7.png" width="600" />
 </h2>
 <hr />

+##### Synopsis:

 Iboox is the largest book exchanging platform on the market.
 Thousands of people are already receiving and donating for free their used books among them.
 It is a win-win for everyone!

 Share your passion!

+##### Description:

+Iboox is a side-project developed for gaining experience with the NodeJS and ExpressJS ecosystem.
+It uses code best practices for integrating with a NOSQL database, an email service and CRUD operations.
+Developed with TypeScript.

 ### 🧠 Project Responsabilities: